JacksonMHoke/Parallel_Algorithm/README.md

 It was implemented using 2 cpp files, core1 and core2.
 Core1 is the main core, while core2 is a supplemental calculator to run in parallel to core1.
 First you run core1, which will wait until core2 outputs a file with "ready" in it, and then run core2.
 This lets both "cores" start their calculations at the same time.
 Once core2 finishes their calculations, they output it to a file and core1 reads those while printing out the shared factors between their two separate calculations.
-Fianlly I ran the series computation on core1 and compared the times taken to calculate.
+Finally I ran the series computation on core1 and compared the times taken to calculate.

 ## Graphs